slocka/use-query-params-state/README.md

 - Use a default value when the query parameter is not present in the URL query string.
 The default value can also be dynamically computed at execution time.
 - Validate the URL search parameters to verify that the URL is not corrupted or that the value of the query parameter is valid.
 - Customize the serialization to handle more complex or custom param types.
+- Offers some helper functions to create new query string for your internal hyperlinks.

 ## Getting started